Power & Utilities Investment Banking: The Most Electrifying Group Ever?

 The “value creation” is calculated by applying the proportionate equity ownership of the acquirer’s shareholders to the new combined company.

-Consolidated Discounted Cash Flow Analysis: Rather than using the cash flows for a standalone company, you would sum the cash flow generation of both parties involved in the combination.
+Consolidated Discounted Cash Flow Analysis: Rather than using the cash flows for a standalone company, you would sum the cash flow generation of both parties involved in the combination, usually based on Unlevered Free Cash Flow.

-Sum of the Parts: You could do this for the DCF as well as the public comps; it’s most common with diversified utilities companies (e.g. select a set of water comps for their water division, electric comps for the electric division, and so on).
+Sum of the Parts: You could do this for the DCF as well as the comparable company analysis; it’s most common with diversified utilities companies (e.g. select a set of water comps for their water division, electric comps for the electric division, and so on).

 In addition to all those, you might also look at the 5-year credit default spread for the public comps and see how it trended over time.